fi2233fi/fraud-detection-analysis/README.md

 31,904 alerts in the process.
 That's a 0.3% precision rate — basically noise.
 Any fraud team working off those alerts would be buried.

-**Behavioral features are the actual signal**
+**Behavioral patterns are the actual signal**
-V11 (r=0.155) and V4 (r=0.133) correlated most strongly with fraud.
-V17 (r=-0.326) and V14 (r=-0.303) were the strongest negative signals.
-These patterns are harder for fraudsters to game than a simple dollar threshold.
+The strongest fraud indicators came from behavioral transaction features, not transaction amount.
+These patterns captured how a purchase was made rather than how much was spent, and they separated fraud from legitimate transactions far more cleanly than any dollar threshold.

 ---

 ## Recommendations

-- Drop amount-only flagging rules — they're not working
+- Drop amount-only flagging rules — they are not working
-- Prioritize V11, V4, V17, V14 as primary detection signals
+- Shift focus to behavioral transaction patterns rather than amount thresholds — the data shows these are far more predictive of fraud than how much was spent
 - Build a tiered alert system so low-confidence flags get monitored passively instead of going straight to review
 - Flag accounts with 3+ transactions under $10 within an hour as